Executive Job Search Strategy for Senior Leaders & C-Suite

 Who an Executive Job Search Strategy Is Best For

-This approach is generally best suited for:
+This approach is generally well-suited for:

 • VP, SVP, and C-suite executives